About

 require "llm"

-bot.chat "Does the earth orbit the sun?", :user
+bot.chat "Does the earth orbit the sun?", role: :user

 bot.messages.find(&:assistant?).content! # => {probability: 1}